-Course directors and academic mentor will make themselves available at specific times as listed in your termly timetables, but can also be contacted at any time to arrange a meeting or discuss a problem with which you need support.
-The Course directors are available to help with any aspect of your academic studies.
+Course directors can be contacted to arrange a meeting or discuss a problem with which you need support.
+The Course directors] are available to help with any aspect of your academic studies.
 The Academic Mentor is also available to help with your integration into the research community at the university, your professional development, and with day-to-day matters such as the management of your workload.